Taking a negotiation class gave me the confidence to have hard conversations.

 Here are a few reasons I felt a class in negotiation would benefit me:

-2. By understanding all parameters and consequences that go into processing a decision before I negotiate with friends, acquaintances and in my business, I want to be thoughtful and strong in the decision-making process.
+- I want to be thoughtful and strong in the decision-making process by understanding all parameters and consequences that go into processing a decision before I negotiate with friends, acquaintances and in my business,

-3. I want to be able to negotiate fairly yet firmly with my children when they confront me.
+- It is important to me to be able to negotiate fairly yet firmly with my children when they confront me.
 Family emotions range from love to rage and everything in between.
 Becoming a skilled negotiator may help me prevent a future family skirmish from getting out of control.

-4. I want to be a more astute negotiator in business transactions.
+- I want to be a more astute negotiator in business transactions.

 On a lighter note, I have no problems negotiating with Shelly, a skilled negotiator, because he always puts my interests above all else.
 I am blessed.
 He does not have to negotiate with me because I put his interest above all else too.
 He is blessed.

-I Took the Course
+I Took the Negotiation Course

 In truth, I negotiated myself into taking the course!
 Good for me that I made the decision.
 I assume my personal feelings are similar to yours.
 After all, we are mothers, wives, grandmothers, businesswomen, and girlfriends.
 We wear the same hats and field the same problems with confrontations that require daily negotiation skills.

-I believe that becoming skilled in the art of negotiation adds to our strengths.
+Becoming skilled in the art of negotiation adds to our strengths.
 I’m a firm believer that a woman’s essence, her ability to negotiate fairly and squarely, is an attribute.

-I came away with this: all of life is give and take.
-In negotiation, it is important to fair yet reasonable, firm yet knowledgable and last but not least, to remember my ultimate concierge’s words, “Everything is negotiable.”
+In negotiation, it is important to be fair yet reasonable, firm yet knowledgeable, and last but not least, to remember my ultimate concierge’s words, “Everything is negotiable.”
+Maintaining ethical standards during negotiations is also crucial, as it builds trust, supports successful agreements, and upholds professionalism.

 Dear Honey